aspic2/Tic-Tac-Toe/README.md

 ## LICENSE
 TicTacToe is under the MIT license.
+You may only use and distribute TicTacToe in accordance with the license.